Questions? 503.552.1660 / Toll-free 877.669.8737 or email@example.com

 “Helping people become holistically healthy,” Amber Anderson, MScN (’16), talks about her experience at NUNM and learning a holistic approach to nutrition.

 Can’t make it to Portland for classes?
 Join our Master of Science in Nutrition Online program!

-National University of Natural Medicine’s MS in Nutrition program fulfills part of the current academic requirements for the Certified Nutrition Specialist® (CNS®).
-The Board for Certification of Nutrition Specialists (BCNS℠) requires a graduate degree in the field of nutrition from a regionally accredited university, specific coursework, and 1000 hours of BCNS℠ approved supervised experience.
-BCNS℠ reviews each candidate individually, including current course descriptions, transcripts and experience to determine eligibility.
-To learn more about becoming a CNS®, see NutritionSpecialists.org.
+NUNM’s Master of Science in Nutrition program fulfills the current academic requirements for the Certified Nutrition Specialist (CNS).
+The Board of Certified Nutrition Specialists (BCNS) requires a graduate degree in the field of nutrition from a regionally accredited university, specific coursework, and 1,000 hours of supervised experience.
+BCNS reviews each candidate individually, including current course descriptions, transcripts, and experience to determine eligibility.
+To learn more about becoming a CNS, visit NutritionSpecialists.org.